47degrees/fp-with-arrow-videos/Functor.md

 ```
 fun F<A>.map(f: (A) -> B): F<B>
 ```
-* `f` is the function transform the wrapped value.
+* `f` is the function transforming the wrapped value.
 * `map()` returns the transformed value wrapped into the same context: `F<A> -> F<B>`

 # Slide 6